American Indians in Oklahoma

 The Apache Tribe of Oklahoma originated in the Great Plains area of the United States: Arizona, Colorado, Texas, and Mexico.
 They settled in Oklahoma around Anadarko (the southwest part of the state) in 1800.
 The Apache Tribe of Oklahoma has its own unique Apache language.

 For more information visit www.apachetribe.org

 The Caddo Nation has occupied the areas of present-day Louisiana, Arkansas, Texas, and Oklahoma for thousands of years.
 The Caddo sold much of their homelands in 1835 and began migrating to the central part of Indian Territory.

 The Caddo language is a dialect of the Southern Caddoan language.
 Their language is endangered, as only a few elderly speakers remain.
-The Caddo were known for trading and for their elaborate pottery.
-The Caddo were the earliest American Indians known as mound builders.
+The Caddo were known for trading and for their elaborate pottery and they were the earliest American Indians, known as mound builders.
 They built mounds to bury their dead, celebrate lives, and to honor offerings to spirits.

-The Caddo Nation seal is a performance of the "Turkey Dance."
+The Caddo Nation seal depicts a performance of the “Turkey Dance.”
 The dance is performed by the women and children of the tribe who also sing, while the men sing and drum.
 The design at the bottom of the seal symbolizes the door to the world beyond, as well as the four stages of life and the four cardinal directions.